Weather

 Stockholm Fringe Festival, Stockholm.
 This six-day event is a chance for everyone from installation artists to comedians to actors to perform their work, usually with an experimental or groundbreaking theme.

 Kivik Apple Market Festival, Kivik.
-Skåne is the apple-producing capital of Sweden, and in late September, for two days, they celebrate the apple harvest with events, including the production of large-scale artworks made out of apples.
+Skåne is the apple-producing capital of Sweden, and in late September, for two days, they celebrate the apple harvest with events, including the creation of large-scale artworks made from apples.

 Lidingöloppet, Lidingö.
-Regarding the number of participants, this is the largest cross-country running event in the world, happening on Lidingö, an island connected by road to the mainland just east of Stockholm.
+Regarding the number of participants, this is the largest cross-country running event in the world, held on Lidingö, an island connected to the mainland by road just east of Stockholm.
 It takes place at the end of September.

 Öland Harvest Festival, Öland.
 One of Sweden's most important harvest festivals happens in late September on the island of Öland.